Madeline Turner

-Madeline M. Turner was an American inventor.
+Madeline M. Turner was a Black American Freedman inventor.
 She invented Turner's Fruit-Press, which paved the way for further development of the fruit press.
 She was granted on April 25, 1916 and exhibited her invention at the Panama–California Exposition.

 Turner lived in Oakland, California.
 Her fruit press allowed fruit to be pushed into an opening and cut in half.
 The fruit would be shifted between different plates until juiced.
 The press resembled a form of an assembly line.
 The fruit press was called "ingenious" by a patent review committee member.

 Early life

 Madeline M. Turner was a trailblazing African American woman born and raised in the vibrant city of Oakland, California.
 Despite her significant contributions to the world of inventions and fruit juice making, not much is known about her personal life.
 Madeline M. Turner’s death and birth dates are not known.
 The inception of Turner's Fruit Press was a moment of practical ingenuity that unfolded in the simple act of squeezing an orange for a morning juice.
 Faced with the wearisome and time-consuming task, Madeline recognized a universal pain point shared by many—the laborious process of manually extracting juice from fruits.
 Undeterred by the lack of convenience, she resolved to embark on a journey to create a solution that would simplify this task while maximizing the juice yield from each fruit.